rmupap/rmupap.github.io/curriculum/index.md

 <h4 class="" id="700-2">PAS 704-711 Supervised Clinical Practice Experiences</h4>

-The final set of supervised clinical practice experiences (SCPEs) are the culminating learning activities for students in the physician assistant program.
+The final set of supervised clinical practice experiences (SCPEs) serve as the culminating learning activities for students in the physician assistant program.
 Over the course of the final two semesters, students participate in eight full-time core rotations including an inpatient selective and one open elective in any of the medical specialties or subspecialties, medical research, or medical academia.
 During each rotation students work with certified practicing clinicians (referred to as preceptors) and actively participate in the delivery of patient-centered care as part of the health care team.

 Each four-week core clinical practice rotation provides an opportunity to learn, understand, and gain supervised experience in practicing principles associated with rotation specific experiences.